Cleaning Patio Slabs

 Sealing the paving is an optional final step, though if you want to prevent more mess we would definitely recommend doing this.
 One of the market leaders is Lithofin - Stain Stop which provides optimal protection for absorbent natural and artificial stone surfaces.
 It mostly prevents oil, water and grease penetration and simplifies maintenance.
 A cheaper alternative to this is Geofix Natural Stone Protector which works well on sandstone paving in particular.

 Hopefully by now your patio should be looking like its former self and ready to enjoy your time outdoors on it.

 Cleaning Block Paving Driveways

 Driveways always get plenty of ware and tare.
-It may be the turning of the wheels on cars causing rubber marks, builders sloshing cement where they should be or just mother nature trying to take the land back.
-Whatever it may be there is always a time when a driveway need a bit of tender loving care.
+It may be the turning of the wheels on cars causing rubber marks, builders sloshing cement where they shouldn’t be or just mother nature trying to take the land back.
+Whatever it may be there is always a time when a driveway needs a bit of tender loving care.
 Below we will go through some simple steps to help you get your driveway back to its former self.

+We would advise that waterproof clothing be worn, a face mask is optional, but eye protection is essential.
+Be prepared to get very dirty.
+It is best to move as much as possible out of the way as the dirt gets absolutely everywhere.
 When you finally finish, it is a good idea to let the area dry and then it is much easier to see if you have missed any areas.
-There were some streak marks left on this driveway, hardly noticable, but would annoy the perfectionist!
+There were some streak marks left on this driveway, hardly noticeable, but would annoy the perfectionist!